hasura/ndc-http/docs/dynamic_headers.md

 ## Forward Headers from Pre-NDC Request Plugin

-You can use a [Pre-NDC Request Plugin](https://hasura.io/docs/3.0/plugins/introduction#pre-ndc-request-plugin) to modify the request, and add dynamic headers in runtime via `request_arguments.headers` field which is a string map.
-Those headers will be merged into HTTP request headers before sending to external services.
+You can use a [Pre-NDC Request Plugin](https://hasura.io/docs/3.0/plugins/introduction#pre-ndc-request-plugin) to modify the request, and add dynamic headers in runtime via `request_arguments.headers` field, which is a string map.
+Those headers will be merged into the HTTP request headers before being sent to external services.

 > See the full example at [Pre-NDC Request Plugin Request](https://hasura.io/docs/3.0/plugins/introduction#example-configuration)